ChinmayGopal931/CS310IndividualProject/README.md

 Calm Bot: A veces todos necesitamos hablar sobre nuestros problemas.

 ~ It correctly recognized the changing languages and responded appropriately.

+Further Documentation: The Bing translate API provided by Microsoft requires a billed Azure account.
+For the purposes of this project I have opted to use the free API which allows for 2M API requests before Microsoft bills my account.
+Therefore I have also hidden the Azure API keys so that my account is protected.